Immunization Storage and Handling

 - in the event of an outage where power is expected to be restored within several hours - add ice packs to the refrigerator and keep the door closed

 Temperatures should be monitored and recorded while your contingency plan is in effect.
-Call the Health Unit (519-663-5317) as soon as possible if the vaccine is exposed to temperatures outside of the recommended range.
+Call the Health Unit (519-663-5317) as soon as possible if the immunizations are exposed to temperatures outside of the recommended range.

 References